Mihir-Khandelwal/Statistics./README.md

 ------
 #### Types of Predictive Modeling.
 1. Supervised Learning: Past data is relevent to calculate future data.
 It has 2 types as below.
-a.
-Regression Problem: Target variable is continuous in nature.
+-- Regression Problem: Target variable is continuous in nature.
-b.
-Classification Problem: Target variable is discrete in nature.
+-- Classification Problem: Target variable is discrete in nature.
 2. Unsupervised Learning: Past data is irrelevent in calculation of future data.
 Here clustering is used.